 Visa stock currently trades for around $140, while analysts expect the company to earn $5.30 per share in FY19.
 Quick math puts the shares at around 26.5x annual earnings.
 Though it might not look it, I actually think that represents good value.
 What makes me say that?
 Well, it comes back to Jeremy Siegel’s book, The Future For Investors.
 Remember the list of the twenty best performing stocks of the last fifty years?
 It included the likes of Coca-Cola, PepsiCo, Philip Morris and Tootsie Roll Industries.
 Every single one of those stocks posted average annual EPS growth in excess of 10% between 1957 and 2003.
 Who in the late 1950s would have imagined those stodgy names would register so many years of double-digit profit growth?
 Very few I’d imagine.
 Visa could realistically match that performance assuming the risks above do not materialize.

-Of all the stocks in the Dow Jones Industrial Average I’d wager Visa registers the highest rate of earnings growth over the next ten or twenty years.
+Of all the stocks listed in the Dow Jones Industrial Average, I’d wager that Visa will register the highest rate of earnings growth over the next ten or twenty years.
 Let’s assume you take a conservative view of things and factor in some valuation contraction during the intervening period.
-To put a precise number to it, you think that Visa stock will only trade at 15x annual earnings rather than 26x earnings.
-In terms of annual returns that represents a headwind of around 3.5% per annum over a fifteen year time frame. if you can stretch your outlook to twenty years then that figure drops to 2.7% if you increase the outlook to 20 years.
+To put a precise number to it, you think that Visa stock will only trade for 15x annual earnings in the future.
+Now, in terms of annual returns that contraction represents a headwind of around 3.5% per annum when stretched over a fifteen-year period.
+That figure drops to 2.7% if you increase the outlook to 20 years.
 On the plus side, Visa’s business has the following going for it: a massive secular trend toward electronic payments from cash; a rising global population; stock buybacks and dividends.
 That could be worth double-digit annual shareholder returns for a very long time to come.